DeanBerrie/Cp3402-Learning-Journal/learning_journal_week3.md

 ### Group Formation Meeting Notes
 Interview prac 3:

-Name: Cheyenne
+- Name: Cheyenne
-Schedule?: Flexible, not avaliable wednesdays
+- Schedule?: Flexible, not avaliable wednesdays
-What are you aiming for? eg. hd: Pass or HD
+- What are you aiming for? eg. hd: Pass or HD
-Prefer online/meeting in person?: Doesn't matter Confidence level on the subject so far?: Pretty good Preferred role in team project?: Flexible
+- Prefer online/meeting in person?: Doesn't matter
+- Confidence level on the subject so far?: Pretty good
+- Preferred role in team project?: Flexible
-Preffered group size?: 2-3
+- Preffered group size?: 2-3

-Name:Nick
+- Name:Nick
-Schedule?: Mostly free monday tuesday, not really on wednesday thursday and on friday What are you aiming for?: HD
+- Schedule?: Mostly free monday tuesday, not really on wednesday thursday and on friday
+- What are you aiming for?: HD
-Prefer online/meeting in person?: Doesn't care Confidence level on subject so far?: Medium
+- Prefer online/meeting in person?: Doesn't care
+- Confidence level on subject so far?: Medium
-Preffered role in team project?: Doing what others don't want to Preffered group size?: 3-4
+- Preffered role in team project?: Doing what others don't want to
+- Preffered group size?: 3-4

-Name: Zack
+- Name: Zack
-Schedule?: Any day is fine but not monday/tuesday
+- Schedule?: Any day is fine but not monday/tuesday
-What are you aiming for?: HD
+- What are you aiming for?: HD
-Prefer online/meeting in person?: Either
+- Prefer online/meeting in person?: Either
-Confidence level on the subject so far?: 75%
+- Confidence level on the subject so far?: 75%
-Preffered role in team project?: Not the leader, documentation preffered group size?: 3-4
+- Preffered role in team project?: Not the leader, documentation
+- Preffered group size?: 3-4